 The Honors project must be beyond what any student needs to complete to satisfy the requirements for any other class that she or he takes in the college.
 In other words, a paper written for one class, cannot be used again to satisfy the College Honors project requirement.

 At the conclusion of the project, the student who wishes to graduate with an Honors in the Discipline credential will present her or his work to the Dean, the supervising instructor, other students who, during that term, have completed their College Honors projects, and anyone else who wishes to attend this publicized college event.
 The presentation event is held on Reading Day in the Fall and Spring Semesters.
 A successful student in Honors in the Discipline will earn the credential, Honors in [Major], for example Honors in Music, on his or her official transcript.

-Students are eligible for Honors in the Discipline in the College of Arts, Media and Design if they:
+Students are eligible for the Honors in the Discipline credential in the College of Arts, Media and Design if they:

 - Have completed a proposal approved by a supervising faculty member and the department chair (or simply a department chair in the case of combined majors).

 - Complete the project as described and approved.

 - Make a satisfactory public presentation of their project with the dean, faculty supervisor and other honors project students.

 - The student interested in CAMD Honors in the Discipline meets with a professor and describes the nature of the project.
 The professor agrees in principle to work with the student pending receipt and approval of a written proposal.*

 *If the proposal involves the use of a survey, IRB approval must be sought prior to submission.